-- · working at height requirements - safe use of all hand holds and steps - facing the machine when getting in to and out the excavator cab for operational and maintenance purposes - effects of continually getting in to and out of the 180° excavator for example, fatigue, increased risk of falling and other related risks - safe areas to get in to and out of the 180° excavator for example, ground location, other vehicle movements and other related hazards - procedures for accessing the 180° excavator when carrying out adjustment and maintenance activities prepare and configure the 180° excavator for site travel
+- working at height requirements - safe use of all hand holds and steps - facing the machine when getting on and off the excavator cab for operational and maintenance purposes - effects of continually getting in to and out of the excavator e.g. fatigue, increased risk of falling etc. - safe areas to get in on/off the excavator e.g., ground location, other vehicle movements etc. - procedures for accessing the excavator when carrying out adjustment and maintenance activities prepare and configure the excavator for site travel

-- explain the effects of not using correct procedures to get in and out of the 180° excavator cab including when carrying out adjustment and maintenance activities - demonstrate the correct procedures as listed above this should be observed during practical activities - explain the areas for safely getting in and out the 180° excavator cab
+- explain the effects of not using correct procedures to get in and out of the machine cab including when carrying out adjustment and maintenance activities - demonstrate the correct procedures as listed above this should be observed during practical activities - explain the areas for safely getting on and off the excavator cab

-- use of seatbelts and other restraining equipment - adjustment of seating position and mirrors - checks on chassis components, wheels, tyres, loader, and backhoe components - undercarriage checks - isolation controls - starting and stopping procedures including cold starting and those for turbochargers - procedural requirements for exhaust particulate filter cleansing activities - types of visibility aids and what factors can affect effective vision - · where and why effective vision is very important - where issues can arise where vision is limited during operation, especially during reversing - ensuring warning and safety systems are operable - legislative requirements and restrictions for being on the public highway - 180° excavator configuration for site travel - carrying of passengers/non-authorised personnel - use of steering, braking, and transmission controls and speed modes - · use of steering modes
+- use of seatbelts and other restraining equipment

+- adjustment of seating position and mirrors

+- chassis checks

+- isolation controls - starting and stopping procedures including cold starting and those for turbochargers - procedural requirements for exhaust particulate filter cleansing activities - types of visibility aids and what factors can affect effective vision - · where and why effective vision is very important - where issues can arise where vision is limited during operation - ensuring warning and safety systems are operable - legislative requirements and restrictions for being on the public highway - machine configuration for site travel - carrying of passengers/non-authorised personnel - use of travel controls and speed modes

-- explain why the use of seatbelts and other restraining equipment should be worn at all times - describe the types and function of isolation systems - explain the importance of carrying out chassis-based checks - explain the impact of not following starting and stopping procedures of turbocharged engines - describe the reasons for exhaust particulate filter cleansing activities - describe types of visibility aids and what factors can affect effective vision - explain where and why effective vision is extremely important, particularly when reversing - give examples of where poor visibility can arise and the issues this can cause - explain why the warning, and other safety systems, are important - outline the legal requirements for being on the public highway - state the function of selectable steering modes and when they should be used - ensure the seatbelt is worn correctly prior to any machine movement this should be observed during practical assessment - identify and confirm that functional checks for all warning and safety systems have been carried out this should be observed during practical assessment - ensure that vision systems are in place, clear and functional this should be observed during practical assessment - conduct all-round visibility checks before moving away this should be observed during practical assessment travel and manoeuvre the 180° excavator safely across varying terrain and inclines
+- explain why the use of seatbelts and other restraining equipment should be worn at all times - describe the types and function of isolation systems - · explain the importance of carrying out chassis checks, including for cleanliness - explain the impact of not following starting and stopping procedures of turbocharged engines - describe the reasons for exhaust particulate filter cleansing activities - describe types of visibility aids and what factors can affect effective vision - explain where and why effective vision is extremely important - give examples of where poor visibility can arise and the issues this can cause - explain why the warning, and other safety systems, are important - outline the legal requirements for being on the public highway - state the purpose of selectable travel speed modes - ensure the seatbelt is worn correctly prior to any machine movement this should be observed during practical assessment - identify and confirm that functional checks for all warning and safety systems have been carried out - this should be observed during practical assessment - ensure that vision systems are in place, clear and functional this should be observed during practical assessment - conduct all-round visibility checks before moving away this should be observed during practical assessment travel and manoeuvre the excavator safely across varying terrain and inclines

-- how travel speeds affect 180° excavator stability, safety, and emissions - issues which can occur if departing from designated travel routes and work areas/restricted zones - application and function of smooth-ride systems - types of underground services and the effects of travelling near to/over services - effects of travelling close to edges, embankments, structures, and trenches - travelling over various types of terrain - travelling up, down and across inclines - how certain types of surfaces can affect steering and traction, particularly on inclines - how uncompacted surfaces and inclines affect machine stability - precautions when working on stockpiled materials - · effects due to changes of centre of gravity when on inclines - machine configuration when travelling on and across steep inclines - direction of travel - use of two and four wheel drive selector modes and traction aids - precautions and obstructions on travel routes including overhead utilities - regulative requirements for travelling near to or under overhead power lines
+- how travel speeds affect tracked excavator chassis longevity - how travel speeds affect excavator stability, safety, and emissions - issues which can occur if departing from designated travel routes and work areas/restricted zones - types of underground services and the effects of travelling near to/over services - effects of travelling close to edges, embankments, structures and trenches

+- travelling over various types of terrain - travelling up, down and across inclines - how certain types of surfaces can affect traction, particularly on inclines - · how uncompacted surfaces and inclines affect machine stability - · precautions when working on stockpiled materials - effects due to changes of centre of gravity when on inclines - machine configuration when travelling on and across steep inclines - direction of travel - precautions and obstructions on travel routes including overhead utilities - regulative requirements for travelling near to or under overhead power lines